 - 4 cups prepared rotisserie chicken shredded/chopped (Note 1)

-RICE: Cook the rice according to package instructions.
+RICE: Cook the rice with water, according to package instructions.

-FINISH GRAVY: Gradually (while whisking constantly) add in the chicken stock or broth and then the milk (add gradually).
+FINISH GRAVY: Gradually (while whisking constantly) add in the chicken stock or broth and then the milk.
 Reduce the heat, stir over low heat until thickened.
-Remove from heat and stir in the 1/4 cup sour cream, 3/4 cup cheddar cheese, and 4 cups (Note 1) shredded chicken.
+Remove from heat and stir in the 1/4 cup sour cream, 3/4 cup Cheddar cheese, and 4 cups (See Note 1) shredded chicken.

-SERVE: add rice to plates, top with chicken gravy.
-Allow everyone to pick their toppings and add them right on top.
+SERVE: Add rice to plates, and top with chicken gravy.
+Let everyone pick their toppings and add them right on top.
 Enjoy immediately.